Inflation Rate in India: How Impacts Your Savings | 2023

 The Bottom Line

-So to beat inflation and hedge your portfolio against rising inflation you should your money in different financial instruments like stocks, bonds, mutual funds, gold, ppf, fixed deposits depending upon your investment horizon, age, and type of goal you are aiming for to achieve.
+So to beat inflation and hedge your portfolio against rising inflation you should your money in different financial instruments like stocks, bonds, mutual funds, gold, ppf, fixed deposits depending upon your investment horizon, age, and type of goal you are aiming to achieve.
 This way you can mitigate the risk of inflation on your saving and investment.